 |Covenant||The financial strength of the participating employers of defined benefit pension schemes.
 PwC have been engaged by the Trustee since 2006 to undertake the extensive investigations into BA’s financial strength that are required.|

-A member who has chosen to stop paying contributions to the Scheme at or after Normal Retirement Age but has left their pension aside for drawing at a later date.
-Late retirement uplifts will be added to the pension for the period since contributions stopped to date of drawing.
-This should always be compared with the automatic position of continuing to pay into the Scheme and building up future service benefits.
+A member who chose to stop paying contributions to the Scheme at or after Normal Retirement Age but has left their pension aside for drawing at a later date.
+Late retirement uplifts are added to the pension for the period since contributions stopped to date of drawing.

 You can choose to transfer just your AVCs out of the Scheme or you may choose to transfer your main Scheme pension out as well.
 Before transferring benefits out of the Scheme you should get free guidance from Pension Wise (www.pensionwise.gov.uk) to make sure any new arrangements meet your needs and that you fully understand how this will affect any tax you have to pay.